pflooky/data-caterer/README.md

 #### Supported data sinks

-Spartagen is able to support the following data sinks:
+Data Caterer is able to support the following data sinks:

 1. Database
    1. JDBC